grafana/grafana/docs/sources/panels-visualizations/visualizations/xy-chart/index.md

 ## Standard options

 **Standard options** in the panel editor pane let you change how field data is displayed in your visualizations.
 When you set a standard option, the change is applied to all fields or series.
-For more granular control over the display of fields, refer to [Configure field overrides][].
+For more granular control over the display of fields, refer to [Configure field overrides](ref:configure-field-overrides).

 You can customize the following standard options:

 - **Field min/max** - Enable **Field min/max** to have Grafana calculate the min or max of each field individually, based on the minimum or maximum value of the field.
 - **Color scheme** - Set single or multiple colors for your entire visualization.

-To learn more, refer to [Configure standard options][].
+To learn more, refer to [Configure standard options](ref:configure-standard-options).

 ## Data links